jthmiller/GEN711_S21/lab1_blast.md

 Lab 2: BLAST
 --

-During this lab, we will acquaint ourselves with the the software package BLAST.
+During this lab, we will acquaint ourselves with the software package BLAST.
 Your objectives are:

 1. Familiarize yourself with the software, how to execute it, how to visualize results.